blauret/pyG5/README.md

         > pyG5DualStacked
 ```

-Running on RaspberryPi it is recommended to install FreeSans fonts in order to be consistent with the rendering on the current main development platform, ie. macOS.
+Running on Raspberry Pi it is recommended to install FreeSans fonts in order to be consistent with the rendering on the current main development platform, ie. macOS.
 Most liked this is solved with:

 ```console
         > sudo apt-get install libfreetype6